All Episodes

 Hi, Sean.

-I want to talk about this filthy late night problem.
+I want to talk about this filthy late-night problem.

 I can't even do that anymore.

-You know, well, we'll argue.
+You know, but we'll argue.

 I don't think it's funny.